Project: Exploring the controls of picophytoplankton in the Arctic Ocean

 Facts about the project

-Project managers Hanna Farnelid Other project members at Linnaeus University Elin Lindehoff, Christien Laber, Javier Alegria Participating organizations Linnaeus University Financier The Crafoord Foundation, Swedish Polar Research Secretariat Timetable 2020-2022 Subject Ecology (Department of Biology and Environmental Science, Faculty of Health and Life Sciences) Research groups Marine phytoplankton ecology and applications (MPEA)
+Project managers Hanna Farnelid Other project members Elin Lindehoff, Christien Laber, Linnaeus University, Lisa Winberg von Friesen, University of Copenhagen Participating organizations Linnaeus University Financier The Crafoord Foundation, Swedish Polar Research Secretariat Timetable 2020-2022 Subject Ecology, Biology and Environmental Science (Department of Biology and Environmental Science, Faculty of Health and Life Sciences) Research groups Marine phytoplankton ecology and applications (MPEA)

 More about the project